Clinical Approaches

 Registrations and Memberships:

-Mel uses a creative approach that works towards healing suffering by acknowledging and engaging the whole self.
-At the foundation of this approach is a strong dedication to providing a secure therapeutic relationship.
+Mel employs a creative approach towards healing, acknowledging and engaging the whole self.
+At the core of this approach is a strong dedication to providing a secure therapeutic relationship.

-Research has shown that the therapeutic relationship, beyond any other method or approach used, is the most significant factor contributing to therapeutic efficacy.
-The therapeutic relationship Mel offers provides a secure base from which clients feel safe to explore their deepest suffering, without the fear of judgement or any type of threat, including the client’s self-judgements.
+Research indicates that the therapeutic relationship is the most significant factor contributing to therapeutic efficacy.
+Mel's therapeutic relationship offers a secure base from which clients feel safe to explore their deepest suffering without fear of judgment or any threat, including self-judgments.

-When tuning in to the client’s needs, Mel focuses on how the client’s sense of worth, identity and overall wellbeing has/is being affected by their past and present experiences.
-This means acknowledging everything in their internal and external environment, from their mind, body and spirit, to the world in which they live.
+When tuning in to the client’s needs, Mel focuses on how their sense of worth, identity, and overall well-being have been affected by past and present experiences.
+This involves acknowledging everything in their internal and external environment, from their mind, body, and spirit to the world in which they live.

-If this approach resonates with you, then please feel free to call to find out more, or book in for a free 15 min consultation.
+If this approach resonates with you, please feel free to call for more information or book a free 15-minute consultation.